pbersiczuehlke/azure-petstore/workshop/02_azure_acr_setup/SOL.md

 We have now created a Registry which can be accessed by the Container Apps.

-TODO: Agentpool in the same vnet to enable pushing images from the local machine to the registry?
+**Note:** Throughout this workshop we will create many Azure resources.

-TODO: Allow public ip access to the local machine? - depends on how the network is set up
+To keep things organized you should tag each resource with your team name like in the above example.

-## Pushing local images to the ACR (Optional)
+## Pushing local images to the ACR
 We can push the images that we have built locally in the previous challenge to the ACR.
 To push an image to a registry with docker we need to name it such that it contains the name of the registry.
 For example: to upload the image `hello-world:latest` that we have locally to a registry at `team1petstore.azurecr.io`, we would tag the image with `team1petstore.azurecr.io/hello-world:latest`.
-We can then push this image.
+We can then push this image with `docker push`.
-Before we can push an image to an ACR, we first need to log in.
+Before we can push an image to an ACR, we first need to log in into it.
 This will store credentials on our machine so that the docker command can pull and push the images from this registry.

 Example: